nakkekakke/tikapetyo/README.md

 IMDb Content Subscription Service Terms and Conditions IMDb Content 2.B

-IMDb Title ID and IMDb Name IDs.
-Notwithstanding the foregoing license set forth in Section 2.a above, we grant you a nonexclusive and sublicenseable right to use, reproduce, publish, distribute, and display any IMDb Title ID or an IMDb Name ID (which are alternatively known as “IMDb Tconst” for IMDb Title IDs and “IMDb Nconst” for IMDb Name IDs) throughout the world in any media.
+"IMDb Title ID and IMDb Name IDs.
+Notwithstanding the foregoing license set forth in Section 2.a above, we grant you a nonexclusive and sublicenseable right to use, reproduce, publish, distribute, and display any IMDb Title ID or an IMDb Name ID (which are alternatively known as “IMDb Tconst” for IMDb Title IDs and “IMDb Nconst” for IMDb Name IDs) throughout the world in any media."